Your ultimate guide to the United States presidential election of 2012.

 - Gun control – European no gun model or American right to guns with limited restrictions.

 - The family – What is a family in 2012?
-What role does the US have in defining a family or giving citizenship and benefits to non-traditional families.
+What role does the US have in defining a family or giving citizenship and benefits to non-traditional families?

 - Immigration – In what way do we restrict illegal immigration?
 Do we build a fence or do we allow random checks near the border?
-What rights do illegal immigrants have.
+What rights do illegal immigrants have?
 Should legal immigration quota’s be adjusted to allow for more Mexicans?
 If police can check someone 100 miles from the broader this is most of the USA as it will include large population centers like New York and Los Angeles and this means the government can check 99% of Americans just on suspicion.
 As a side note: When I tried to bring my long-term wife into the USA (we have a child), and I am a born and raised American, it was very hard.

 The US political parties